-The course provides you with the opportunity to progress your art/design experience through a series of modules designed to focus your creative practice and provide you will the skills, awareness and confidence to place yourself within a growing creative economy.
+The course provides you with the opportunity to progress your skills and techniques through a series of modules designed to focus your creative practice and provide you will the skills, awareness and confidence to place yourself within a growing creative economy.
 You will focus your individual experience and direct your learning toward your career aspirations and creative niche.
-Specialist skills will be explored in facilities both at Quarry Hill Campus and in studio spaces within the New Mabgate Campus, which are supported by lecturers and technicians who are practicing artists, designers and makers.
-The studio environment is designed to mirror contemporary art and design practices and imparts valuable and relevant skills in self-sufficiency and autonomy which will prepare you for a range of creative avenues following graduation.
-This must be coupled with a sound contextual and historical understanding of art and design so you know why you are working in a particular manner.
-In addition to this you will be encouraged to explore and engage with local creative businesses, artist and designers collectives, practicing individuals and entrepreneurs to gain an understanding of how to function within the creative industries creating a professional portfolio of work and strong network of contacts.
+Specialist skills will be explored in facilities both at Quarry Hill Campus and in studio spaces within the New Mabgate Campus, which are supported by lecturers and technicians who are practicing industry professionals.
+In addition to this you will be encouraged to explore and engage with local organisations, practicing individuals and entrepreneurs to gain an understanding of how to function within the creative industries creating a professional portfolio of work and strong network of contacts.